IlluviumGame/IIPs/iips/iip-44-R.md

 1. New Forum is made “Illuvium Game Pitches” within the discord and/or the eventual governance website.
 Where community, team members, and/or external organizations can submit a proposal.
 2. The Illuvium Community Council will vet proposals, ensuring that documentation is complete and requirements are met.
 3. Once approved The Sponsor(s) can then request a town hall to pitch the IGP to the community.
 The Governance Admin(if established) will work with Community management and the sponsor to find a date and time within 7 days for the town hall.
-   a.
-They would have 15 mins Present, 15 mins Q and A
+* They would have 15 mins Present, 15 mins Q and A
 4. The proposal would then need to receive over 25 upvotes over 14 days
 5. The pitch Proposal will then be voted on by the Illuvium Community Council
-  a.
-If it passes Illuvium Community Council it will be placed in a holding pool until a Pitch Review Board is called.
+* If it passes Illuvium Community Council it will be placed in a holding pool until a Pitch Review Board is called.
-  b.
-If it is rejected the sponsor can not submit a proposal of the same genre for the next three months.
+* If it is rejected the sponsor can not submit a proposal of the same genre for the next three months.

 ## Illuvium Pitch Jam Process:
 1. An Illuvium Pitch Jam is announced and the Genre Analysis Document is provided to the public.
 2. Sponsors would have a minimum of 1 month to submit proposals to the IPJ pool that would not be publicly visible at first.
-  a.
-The Illuvium Community Council will vet proposals, ensuring that documentation is complete and requirements are met.
+* The Illuvium Community Council will vet proposals, ensuring that documentation is complete and requirements are met.
 3. Once the deadline is reached there will be a 24 hour period where any last minute submissions would be reviewed by ICC to verify and determine Game Genre.
 4. Each submission will be given a thread in the Illuvium Game Pitches forum for discussion, debate, and voting.
 These submissions will be made public simultaneously.
 There will be a 2 week period where only a select number of games with greatest community support per genre and/or a specified category would advance.
-  a.
-During IPJ announcement the IMC will defined these parameters
+* During IPJ announcement the IMC will defined these parameters
 5. Winners of select categories would then have a live pitch contest for both the community and IMC/Committee judging panel.
 These would be a series of fast pitches back to back.
 6. The judging panel would then select 1 or several winner(s) that would win in the Illuvium Pitch Jam.
 These games would then be placed in the holding pool for the Pitch Review Board at a later time.
 Placements for the other games would also be determined and any rewards would be distributed accordingly.